-- Difficult to harmonise teams when DevOps and engineering are not Finance, Procurement is not technical and C-level executives just want results. - No idea if an optimised cost is also money well spent who is responsible for determining the return of investment of cloud spend, and how is this measured? - Difficulty in maintaining control and visibility of cloud spend over the long term. - Lack of ownership of resources and financial accountability - Speed of deploment and the ability to remain agile is often not quantified against business value. - Poor communication about long-term business objectives provides no context for the role and importance of day-to-day operations. - Processes hinder progress or fail to bring spend under sustainable long-term control. - People lack the skills and knowledge or authority to feel comfortable with controlling cloud spend.
+- Difficult to harmonise teams when DevOps and engineering are not Finance, Procurement is not technical and C-level executives just want results. - No idea if an optimised cost is also money well spent - who is responsible for determining the return of investment of cloud spend, and how is this measured? - Difficulty in maintaining control and visibility of cloud spend over the long term. - Lack of ownership of resources and financial accountability. - Speed of deployment and the ability to remain agile is often not quantified against business value. - Poor communication about long-term business objectives provides no context for the role and importance of day-to-day operations. - Processes hinder progress or fail to bring spend under sustainable longterm control.